Workbook

 It differs in key diagnostic features from other Pterygophorus spp.
 P. insignis, P. facielongus and P. turneri, as detailed on this notes page.

-Kings Highway sawflies
+Kings Highway adults

-Roger sent me two larvae, shown below, which he collected at Doughboy TSR on 8th April 2025 (collection #PW074).
+He collected two larvae, shown below, at Doughboy TSR on 8th April 2025 (collection #PW074).

 References: